lmander42/numbright/README.md

          to     GRUB_CMDLINE_LINUX_DEFAULT="quiet splash acpi_osi="
          save and close the file
          this will activate the fn+F5 and fn+F6 key combinations
+    5) Run 'sudo update-grub' in a terminal
+    6) Install xbacklight with apt
-    5) Restart
+    7) Restart
-    6) Check which directories exist in /sys/class/backlight
+    8) Check which directories exist in /sys/class/backlight
          The script numbright is designed to change /sys/class/backlight/acpi_video0/brightness because that brightness file uses the integers 1-10, which makes setting the brightness step size much easier.
          Depending on your file system configuration, you may need to change the directory hierarchy.
          A common directory is /sys/class/backligt/intel_backlight/ The setbright script is an older script that interfaces with it.